Natural value. What is a natural number? History, scope, properties

 When multiplied by zero, the product is zero

-When there are no brackets in the product notation, the multiplication is performed in order from left to right
+When there are no parentheses in the product notation, multiplication is performed in order from left to right

-Properties of multiplication with respect to addition and subtraction
+Properties of multiplication relative to addition and subtraction

 $(a+b)\cdot c=ac+bc$

-In order to multiply the sum by a number, you can multiply each term by this number and add the resulting products
+In order to multiply a sum by a number, you can multiply each term by this number and add the resulting products

 For example, $5(x+y)=5x+5y$